osmcode/osmcoastline/man/osmcoastline.md

     re-project to some other projection, 4326 is probably right.
 Other projections are curently not supported.
 Default is 4326.

+-S, --write-segments=FILENAME
+:   Write out all coastline segments to the given file.
+Segments are
+    connections between two points.
+The segments are written in an internal format intended for use with the **osmcoastline_segments** program only.
+The file includes all segments actually in the OSM data and only those.
+Gaps are (possibly) closed in a later stage of running **osmcoastline**, but those closing segments will not be included.

 -v, --verbose
 :   Gives you detailed information on what **osmcoastline** is doing,
     including timing.